-In contrast to systems like Lustre [4], which assume one can construct sufficiently reliable OSDs using mechanisms like RAID or fail-over on a SAN, we assume that in a petabyte or exabyte system failure will be the norm rather than the exception, and at any point in time several OSDs are likely to be inoperable.
-To maintain system availability and ensure data safety in a scalable fashion, RADOS manages its own replication of data using a variant of primary-copy replication [2], while taking steps to minimize the impact on performance.
+In contrast to systems like Lustre [3], which assume one can construct sufficiently reliable OSDs using mechanisms like RAID or fail-over on a SAN, we assume that in a peta- or exabyte system failure will the norm rather than the exception, and at any point in time several OSDs are likely to be inoperable.
+To maintain system availability and ensure data safety in a scalable fashion, RADOS manages its own replication of data, while taking steps to minimize its impact on performance.

 Data is replicated in terms of placement groups, each of which is mapped to an ordered list of n OSDs (for n-way replication).
-Clients send all writes to the first non-failed OSD in an object's PG (the primary), which assigns a new version number for the object and PG and forwards the write to any additional replica OSDs.
-After each replica has applied the update and responded to the primary, the primary applies the update locally and the write is acknowledged to the client.
-Reads are directed at the primary.
-This approach spares the client of any of the complexity surrounding synchronization or serialization between replicas, which can be onerous in the presence of other writers or failure recovery.
+Clients send all writes to the first nonfailed OSD in an object's PG (the primary), who applies the update locally, updates the version number for the object and PG, and forwards the write to any additional replica OSDs.
+After each replica applies the update and responds to the primary, the write is acknowledged to the client.
+This approach spares the client of any of the complexity surrounding synchronization or serialization between object replicas, which can become onerous in the presence of other writers or failure and recovery operations.
 It also shifts the bandwidth consumed by replication from the client to the OSD cluster's internal network, where we expect greater resources to be available.
-Intervening replica OSD failures are ignored, as any subsequent recovery (see Section 5.5) will reliably restore replica consistency.